the-anna-project/annad/doc/development/README.md

 sure there are tests where it makes sense and all tests pass reliably.
 No pull request is going to be merged as long as there are tests failing or flapping.

+---

+###### branches
+When colaborating and creating branches within the core repository https://github.com/xh3b4sd/anna branches should be deleted ones they are merged.
+This prevents loosing the overview and keeps the repository in a clean state branch wise.

 ### guidelines

 ###### tracability